 If you are not yet familiar with Met Opera on Demand, below are answers to common questions about the service.
 A more detailed list of Frequently Asked Questions is also available.

 What is Met Opera on Demand?

-Met Opera on Demand is the online streaming service that allows users to watch and listen to 550 Met performances over the internet.
+Met Opera on Demand is the online streaming service that allows users to watch and listen to more than 600 Met performances over the internet.

 This online streaming catalog includes HD videos (from the Met’s award-winning Live in HD series of worldwide cinema transmissions), classic telecasts (standard-definition videos that were originally broadcast live on television from 1977-2003), and radio broadcast (audio-only) performances dating back to 1935 (from the Met’s long-running series of Saturday matinee radio broadcasts as well as more recent satellite radio broadcasts.)

 Subscribers to Met Opera on Demand enjoy unlimited access, anywhere in the world, to everything available through the service.
 Met Opera on Demand is now available and accessible on many of the most popular device and platforms, including: computers (desktop or laptop, directly through the Met website), tablets (iPad and Android), mobile phones (iPhone and Android), Roku, Samsung Smart TV, and Apple TV (using AirPlay in the free Met Opera on Demand iPad app.)